 Little Piggy is the nickname of a helium balloon launched by IndianaCaver.
-It reached the altitude of almost 37 km, before it finally ruptured and fell to the Earth.
+It reached the altitude of almost 37 km before it finally ruptured and fell to the Earth.
 Before that, it took several hours of video, and IndianaCaver made these video available on YouTube.

-Then, some flat-Earthers cherry picked bits of video where the horizon looks flat and presented it as ‘proof’ of flat-Earth.
+Then, some flat-Earthers cherry-picked bits of the video where the horizon looked flat and presented it as ‘proof’ of flat-Earth.
 These are widely circulated in various memes and forms, even years after the originals were published.

-But, can we really use these videos as ‘proof’ of flat-Earth?
+But, can we use these videos as ‘proof’ of flat-Earth?

 Continue reading “The Little Piggy Balloon Footage Proves Earth is a Sphere, not Flat”